Learn from the best and build your own morning routine!

 Good morning sets a tone for the rest of the day.

-Tim Ferriss, entrepreneur, best selling author, and biohacker said in his video how to build successful morning routine: “If you win the morning, you win the day”.
+Tim Ferriss, entrepreneur, best selling author, and biohacker said in his video how to create a successful morning routine: “If you win the morning, you win the day”.

 Most of us would agree that having a healthy morning routine allows you to achieve your goals and ambitions easier and faster.

-In fact, a number of health benefits such as better mental health, lower stress levels, increased energy, improved sleep quality etc. can be achieved as a consequence of having a daily routine.
+In fact, several health benefits such as better mental health, lower stress levels, increased energy, improved sleep quality etc. can be achieved as a consequence of having a daily morning routine.

 Hence, a lot of success must be contributed to a productive morning routine and in setting the right scene early in the day.

-Keep reading to find out top morning routines and how you can build them yourself.
+Keep reading to find out successful morning routines and how you can build them yourself.

 I reviewed a number of podcasts, talk shows and articles from trustful sources, where highly successful people were interviewed.